cs2620-pr/fp-tor-replica/engineering_notebook.md

 Relays register with the CDS using a simple TCP-based protocol:

-1. Relay connects to CDS on port 9000
+1. Relay connects to CDS on a port
 2. Relay sends JSON with IP, port, and public key
 3. CDS stores relay information and responds with "OK"